-YSE’s November cookery course in Val d’Isère is not open to the public – it’s just for our staff.
-And it is free.
-The cookery side is run by one of the ex-head trainers at the Grange Cooking School in Somerset, and the month of non-stop cooking is designed to bring inexperienced cooks who just love cooking up to a professional standard, to get professional chefs familiar with local ingredients and cooking at 6,000 feet, and to allow our many repeat chefs to experiment with and pass on any new ideas they have picked up over the summer.
+YSE’s November cookery course in Val d’Isère is for YSE staff only.
+And it is free!
+A month of non-stop cooking run by an ex-head-trainer at the Grange Cooking School in Somerset, it brings inexperienced cooks who just love cooking up to a professional standard, helps professional chefs become familiar with local ingredients and cooking at 6,000 feet, and allows our many repeat chefs to experiment with and pass on any new ideas they have picked up over the summer.

-The only condition for attending the course is that you must be accepted to work for YSE!
-You can apply on this website and if you’re successful we will offer you a job and a place on the cookery course.
+You can apply to work with YSE on this website and if you’re successful we will offer you a job and a place on the cookery course.
 And it’s not just free, we actually pay you while you’re doing the course!
-It also includes food hygiene, ice driving for those who need it, mountain safety, free ski and snowboard lessons – everything you could possibly want for a smooth, successful and enjoyable season.
+It also includes food hygiene, ice driving for those who need it, mountain safety, free ski and snowboard lessons – everything you could possibly want for a smooth, successful and enjoyable season in Val d’Isère.

 Comments from staff who attended the course:

 During these weeks I learnt so much about food, produce, cooking skills and techniques, organisation and presentation.
 A months ‘workshop’ style training with a huge range of professional chefs, tutors, fledgling cooks and well seasoned chalet staff working together and sharing ideas is a rich and unique experience.
 I was lucky enough to be selected as the chef in Chalet Pic Noir, which is one of the brand new chalet apartments in the centre of town, with the most beautiful interior architecture.
 The first few weeks of the season are really tough while learning the ropes, but they set you up so well for the rest of the season to be smooth, with as much time for skiing as possible!
 Hannah Tooke, Chalet Chef 2016-17